fonttools/fontbakery/README.md

 # [![Font Bakery](data/logo.png)](https://fontbakery.appspot.com)

-Font Bakery is a command-line tool for testing font projects.
+Font Bakery is a command-line tool ensuring the quality of font projects.
 It runs checks on TrueType files, and Google Fonts related metadata files.

-If you are developing a font project publicly with Github (or a similar host) you can set up a Continuous Integration service (like [Travis](https://www.travis-ci.org)) to run FontBakery on each commit, so that with each update your files are tested.
+If you are developing a font project publicly with Github (or a similar host) you can set up a Continuous Integration service (like [Travis](https://www.travis-ci.org)) to run FontBakery on each commit, so that with each update all checks will be run on your files.

 Font Bakery is not an official Google project, and Google provides no support for it.